EFTEC/ValidationOne/README.md

 ## version list

+* 2021-02-09 1.26
+  * New validations and methods.
+  * exist() where the value must exist (but it could be null or empty)
+  * required() now it validates if the value is not null or empty only.
+It does not validate if the value exists.
+  * notempty()

 * 2021-01-07 1.25
     * PHP 8.0 discontinued the constants INPUT_GET, INPUT_POST and INPUT_REQUEST, so we will use instead the numbers
         * INPUT_POST = 0